blablacar/dgr/README.md

 - [rkt](https://github.com/coreos/rkt) in path
 - systemd-nspawn to launch 'build runlevels' scripts
 - being root is required to construct the filesystem

-# Inspiration

-Tool to build [APPC](https://github.com/appc/spec) ACI and POD in a mixup of Chef, Dockerfile and Packer logic.